 Compartment reaction terms correspond to the \(R_s\) term in the reaction-diffusion equation, and describe the rate of change of species concentration with time, and are evaluated at every point inside the compartment

 Membrane reactions are reactions that occur on the membrane between two compartments, and describe the species amount that crosses the membrane per unit membrane area per unit time.
-They are evaluated on the membrane, and can be implemented as interface conditions between the PDEs in neighbouring compartments, or as additional reaction terms localised on these membranes.

 All boundaries have “zero-flux” Neumann boundary conditions, whether they are boundaries between two compartments or boundaries between a compartment and the outside (except for the flux caused by any membrane reactions).